 Have you ever heard of a kitchen scarf before?
 Let me tell you, up until last week I hadn’t either.
 So let me show you how easy it is to make one!
-It would make a great gift this holiday season.
+It would make a great gift for the holidays, a simple wedding gift or just for anyone who enjoys time in the kitchen.

 This post contains affiliate links.
 For my full disclosure, click HERE.